JungChangwoo/story-protocol-buildaton-jcw/README.md

 ### 🔑 Key Features

 - **🔒 IP Asset Staking**: Stake ETH on any Story Protocol IP asset to show trust
-- **⚖️ Trust-Based Slashing**: Malicious or violating IP assets can be slashed by contract owner
+- **⚔️ Slash**: Malicious or violating IP assets can be slashed by contract owner
 - **🔄 Automatic Redistribution**: Slashed stakes are automatically redistributed to other IP asset stakers
 - **📊 Transparent History**: Complete slash history with pagination support
 - **🌐 Full-Stack DApp**: Smart contract, backend API, and frontend web interface